Contact Us

 Your actual ROI figure is the returns minus the costs, divided by the costs.
 A positive percentage after your calculation will represent a gain, while a negative percentage a loss.
 This is a simplified approach that can help with understanding ROI before you implement your ERP—but the sooner your ERP is up and running, the sooner you’ll see positive ROI indicators.

-At DRI, we have more than 40 years of experience in providing ERP solutions to businesses across all industries, and of all sizes.
+At Decision Resources, we have more than 40 years of experience in providing ERP solutions to businesses across all industries, and of all sizes.
 When it comes to your ROI, we can help you determine exactly what to look for and recommend the right platform for your business needs.

 If you’re ready to learn more about ERPs and what they can do for your organization, call us at 412-562-9660, email info@decision.com, or visit decision.com to learn more.